ST541-Fall2020/swankydoodledandy-project-randomtrees/random_trees.md

 The first iteration is labelled here as “random\_trees\_old”.
 Vectorization has resulted in a much faster function.
-A comparison is matter further down after some testing and demonstrations.
+A comparison is made further down after some testing and demonstrations.

 ``` r
 devtools::load_all()